wp-slimstat/wp-slimstat/readme.txt

 `<a href="/wp-slimstat" class="noslimstat">Open Image in LightBox</a>`

-You can also use the corresponding setting under Options > Advanced, and disable outbound link tracking for *all* the external links in your site.
+You can also use the corresponding options under Settings > Filters, and disable outbound link tracking for given categories of links.

 = Why does Slimstat show more page views than actual pages clicked by a user? = "Phantom" page views can occur when a user's browser does automatic feed retrieval,